brooksvb/hemm/README.md

 ### Planned Features

--   Load user configuration file for options
+-   Use an arbitrary command to generate the output name for your file
 -   Failsafe mechanism to save latest file version to backup if error occurs
 -   Set an optional timer to remind you when your writing session is done
 -   Pipe output to another program for more flexible workflow and scripting

+#### Config

+-   Load user configuration file to set default options
+-   Change margin size
+-   Optionally dim inactive line of text
+-   Optionally underline active line of text

 ## Basic Usage